 Choosing the right career can be a tough decision.
 At Delta, you will find the services you need to help figure it out.
 Not sure what career is right for you?
 Need help creating a plan for your future?
 The advisors in the Career Development office are ready to get you on a path to reaching your career goals, or simply help you decide what they are.

 Even if you already have chosen a career path, most people change their mind at least once.
-Delta College Career Services offers guidance, career assessments, specific industry information, job outlook and other resources to help you plan the path to your perfect career.
+We can offer guidance, career assessments, specific industry information, job outlook and other resources to help you plan the path to your perfect career.

 Learn about yourself

 Do you know who you want to be when you’re ready to start your career?
 Each of us thinks we know but the reality is that most of us are unsure.
 The more you know about yourself the better prepared you will be to identify a path here at Delta that is right for you.
 Before making any big decisions, we have tools that can help guide you along the way.

 FOCUS 2 is an online career and education planning system for helping you choose a major, build your career goals, and learn job information.
 Create a new account using your official delta.edu account and access code: delta.